ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v36.md

 {: #relnotes_v36-vcs-resource-group}

 When you order the following instances, services, or licenses, you can now select a **Resource group** to organize resources management for access control and billing purposes:
 * vCenter Server instances
 * Caveonix RiskForesight licenses
 * On-premises VMware HCX instances
 * KMIP for VMware instances

 ### Support for VMware Subscription Purchasing Program
 {: #relnotes_v36-vcs-spp}

 The support for VMware Subscription Purchasing Program (SPP) is available only to users who are billed in the US.
-{:note}
+{: note}

 VMware Subscription Purchasing Program offers a flexible way to consume VMware Subscription Services in the form of Subscription Credits (SPP Credits).
 When you order vCenter Server instances, you can redeem SPP Credits towards licensing costs.